Assam Career : Bodoland University Recruitment 2025

 How to apply :

-Candidates may send their applications in plain paper, CV in attached format, soft copies of mark sheets, publications and all necessary certificates from HSLC onwards to Prof. (Dr.) Jatin Sarmah, Department of Biotechnology & Rector, Bodoland University, Kokrajhar – 783370, Assam via email: jatinsarmahindia@gmail.com on or before 6th April, 2025 (Sunday).
+Interested candidates may send their application in plain paper, CV in attached format, soft copies of mark sheets, publications (if any) and also all certificates from HSLC onwards along with name and details of one academic referee to Prof (Dr.) Jatin Sarmah, Department of Biotechnology, Bodoland University, Kokrajhar-783370, Assam via email: jatinsarmahindia@gmail.com on or before 26th March, 2025 (Wednesday).
+The hard copy of the same should be submitted during interview.

+Only shortlisted candidates shall be called for interview.
+Shortlisted candidates have to produce original documents and shall submit one set of self-attested photocopies of age proof, mark sheets from HSLC onwards, application, work experience certificates, publications (if any) and any other relevant testimonials on the date of interview which will be informed later on.

 Detailed Advertisement : Click Here